-Collings Office Hours: Tuesdays 9:30-11:30 am & by appointment Broadwell Office Hours: Tuesdays 1-3 pm & by appointment
+Collings Office Hours: Wednesdays 1-3 pm & by appointment

 Course Description and Objectives

 This course provides an overview of major ideas and research areas within the subfields of cultural and linguistic anthropology.
 The objective of the course is to provide a solid foundation for a graduate four-field Anthropology degree.